FMCSA and DOT regulations

 How Failing to Meet FMCSA and DOT Regulations Can Impact Your Fleet

-Learn about the various grounds for non-compliance with FMCSA rules such as missing DVIR form, compromise on safety standards, failure to repair vehicle defects, absence of auto insurance, long driver work hours, etc. Understand the impact of breaking the DOT rules like penalties, fines, Out of Service costs, suspension of license, higher insurance, and lower CSA score.
+Learn about the various grounds for non-compliance with FMCSA rules such as missing DVIR form, compromise on safety standards, failure to repair vehicle defects, absence of auto insurance, long driver work hours, etc. Understand the impact of breaking the DOT rules like penalties, fines, Out-of-service costs, suspension of license, higher insurance, and lower CSA score.

 The DOT is responsible for ensuring the safety of roads and highways.
 This includes inspecting vehicles, bridges, tunnels, railroads, airports, maritime facilities, pipelines, and many other types of infrastructure.
 In addition, the DOT regulates trucking, motor carriers, drivers, vehicle manufacturers, and equipment manufacturers.

-Throughout the year, including during the summer months, inspections are performed.Inspectors use a variety of methods to ensure compliance with federal regulations.
+Throughout the year, including during the summer months, inspections are performed.
+Inspectors use a variety of methods to ensure FMCSA compliance with federal regulations.
 These include visual inspections, physical examinations, and laboratory tests.
-They also look into records, such as maintenance logs, repair history, driver logbooks, and accident reports.
+They also look into records, such as maintenance logs, repair history, driver logbooks, and accident incident reporting.

 When it comes to DOT compliance, there are several steps you can take to help ensure that your company stays out of trouble.